 - Make Do and Repurpose – Grandma had a knack for repurposing items.
 She used to save bacon grease and bar soap scraps.
 Look for creative ways to breathe new life into old things.
 Use milk jugs for winter sowing and as garden cloches.
 Use glass jars to store a variety of household items.
 Transform a vintage suitcase into a coffee table or use them in leu of storage tubs.
 The possibilities are endless!

 - Conserve Energy – Reducing energy consumption not only benefits the environment but also saves money on utility bills.
 Plant trees.
 They save money by providing a wind break in the winter, which keeps you warmer.
 In summer they save you money by providing shade.
 Trees are awesome.
 Unplug electronics when not in use, switch to energy-efficient light bulbs, and hang clothes to dry instead of using a dryer.
 Don’t heat or cool the house excessively when not at home, use a smart thermostat to make good choices.
+There are also tax benefits involved with some energy-efficient upgrades such as solar panels, heat pumps, windows, doors, etc. You may need a tax refund calculator to see how much of an impact these tax benefits will have in your specific circumstance.

 - Barter and Trade – In grandma’s era, bartering was a common practice.
 Connect with your community and trade skills, services, or surplus goods.
 From swapping homegrown vegetables to exchanging handyman expertise, bartering can help you acquire what you need without spending money.